-3. Condition to Work.
+- 3. Condition to Work.
 Employees who are "off-duty", but on-call, must remain in a work-appropriate condition.
-This includes, but is not limited to, refraining from consuming substances that impair or compromise an employee's ability to work.

-4. 2.Departmental On-Call Compensation ProgramsExpectations.

-Departments may develop on-call compensation programs to compensate guidelines and expectations for employees for "off-duty" on-call time based on department al-specific needs.
-Department heads must submit their proposed guidelines to the Human Resources Department and the County Attorney's Office for approval in order to ensure that they meet all applicable legal and policy requirements.
+This includes, but is not limited to, refraining from consuming substances that impair or compromise an employee's ability to work. - 4.
+Departmental Expectations.
+Departments may develop on-call guidelines and expectations for employees for "off-duty" on-call time based on departmental needs.
+Department heads must submit their proposed guidelines to the Human Resources Department for approval to ensure that they meet all applicable legal and policy requirements.

-Compensation pursuant to a departmental programOn-call compensation will be authorized only if the on-call service meets all the following criteria:
+On-call compensation will be authorized only if the on-call service meets all the following criteria:

 - a.
-Service must be mandated. - b.
-On-call employees are expected to respond promptly to calls, resulting in partially restricted personal time of on-call employees.
+Service must be mandated. - On-call employees are expected to respond promptly to calls, resulting in partially restricted personal time of on-call employees.
 Specific required response times may vary depending on individual departmental requirements. - c.
-On-call employees will not be called if another County employee is already on duty and available to perform the required services. - d.
-The department's on-call guidelines have been approved by the Department of Human Resources and the County Attorney's Office. - 3.
-Calculation.
-The rate of compensation for off-duty on-call time shall be established in each departmental on-call compensation program.
-In all cases, however, employees shall be given the option of monetary payment or compensatory time and must communicate that preference to supervisors prior to working the on-call time. - 5.
+On-call employees will not be called if another employee is already on duty and available to perform the required services. - d.
+The department's on-call guidelines have been approved by the Department of Human Resources. - 5.
 Reporting for Work.
 While on-call, an employee may be contacted to report to work.
 An employee who is called in to work from on-call status is eligible for call-back compensation.
-The employees will also retain the on-call compensation in addition to wages for time worked. - 6.
-4. Special Provisions Regarding CPS Workers.
-Child protective service workers employed by the Department of Social Services shall be compensated for their on-call service in accordance with all statementated requirements.
+The employees will also retain the on-call compensation in addition to wages for time worked.

+6. Special Provisions Regarding CPS Workers.
+Child protective service workers employed by the Department of Social Services shall be compensated for their on-call service in accordance with all statemandated requirements.